TheRobotStudio/SO-ARM100/README.md

    1. After the print is done, use a putty knife to scrape the the parts off the print bed.
    2. Remove any support material from parts.

-## Programming
-1. For software, any Windows PC can connect over USB to program the servos and run initial tests.
-To do so download [Feetech Software](https://www.feetechrc.com/software.html).
-For Ubuntu, you can use this [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt) tool.
-Note: This step is not necessary as motors can be configured using the LeRobot Library, but may be helpful for debugging.
-2. The arm is intended for integration with the open source [LeRobot](https://github.com/huggingface/lerobot).
-To get started, follow the [Getting Started with Real-World Robots Tutorial](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).

 ## Assembly tutorial, data collection and AI training
 Follow the [complete guide of LeRobot](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md).